The Emperor and the Golem: Part II

 Rudolf drinks Scotta's concoction and falls asleep.
 Matěj ends up in the emperor's rooms.
-Servants of the Emperor find the fugitive Matěj, who bears a remarkable likeness to the Emperor in his young days, hiding in the bath and, believing the rejuvenation has worked, they take him for the emperor and dress him accordingly.
-After waking up, Rudolf sees Matěj and mistakes him for his younger self in the mirror.
+Servants of the Emperor find the fugitive Matěj hiding in the bath, and due to his remarkable likeness to Rudolf when he was younger, they believe the rejuvenation has worked and dress him as Emperor accordingly.
+After waking up, Rudolf sees Matěj and similarly mistakes him for his younger self in the mirror.
 Elated by his supposed new vigor, Rudolf and his old loyal servant ride alone in a carriage to the countryside to remind themselves of the sins of their misspent youth.

 The emperor's mistress Countess Strada also believes the rejuvenation worked and drinks up the remnants of the concoction.
-She embarrasses Matěj by her advances and then falls asleep.
-The horrified and confused Matěj puts her on top of a double-decker bed.
-Matěj decides that he has to act as Rudolf because it is his best chance to find Kateřina.
-Matěj as the emperor dismisses Rudolf's astrologer, minimises the extravagant expenses and deals with all the waiting ambassadors.
+She embarrasses Matěj with her advances and then falls asleep.
+The horrified and confused Matěj puts her on top of a double-decker bed, and decides that acting like Rudolf is his best chance to find Kateřina.
+Under this false identity, Matěj dismisses Rudolf's astrologer, minimises his extravagant expenses and deals with all the waiting ambassadors.
 He attempts to rule fairly, all the while searching for Kateřina.
 He finds a helper in Scotta, who knows his elixir could not have worked, and therefore knows Matěj is not the real emperor.

 Meanwhile, intrigue abounds among the emperor's councillors and Kelley.
 They want to overthrow Rudolf and seize power for themselves.
-They all want to utilise the Golem and chase after the shem, which is eventually found by Matěj.
+They all want to utilise the Golem and chase after the shem, which Matěj eventually finds.
 Kelley then pressures Kateřina into killing the emperor, but Matěj reveals to her that he's not Rudolf.
-Matěj's identity is also revealed to the councillors.
-They all try to capture him and Kateřina, while also fighting among themselves.
+Matěj's identity is also revealed to the councillors, who fight amongst themselves while trying to capture him and Kateřina.
 Kelley is killed and Matěj is captured.

-The Court Astrologer gets a shem from Matěj and awakens the Golem.
+The Court Astrologer gets the shem from Matěj and awakens the Golem.
 Lang kills the astrologer and Russworm kills Lang.
-Then Russworm is killed by the Golem, who only obeys the person who put the shem in its head.
-The Emperor returns while the Golem is destroying the palace.
+Then Russworm is killed by the Golem, who will only obey the person who put the shem in its head.
+The real Rudolf returns as the Golem is destroying the palace.
 Eventually, with the help of the townspeople, Matěj succeeds in stopping the Golem and removing the shem.
-Rudolf is reinstated, after Matěj convinces him to give the Golem to the people rather than use it for his own means.
+Rudolf is reinstated as Emperor after Matěj convinces him to give the Golem to the people rather than use it for his own means.
 The Golem is installed in the bakery and its power is used to make more bread for everyone.